nightroman/FarNet/FSharpFar/README.md

         - `[Enter]`
             - Opens the session interactive.
         - `[Del]`
-            - Closes the session and interactive.
+            - Closes the session and interactives.
         - `[F4]`
             - Edits the session configuration file.
 - **Load**